andmholt/data-structures-and-algos/README.md

 # data-structures-and-algos

-A collection of some of my projects demonstrating work with various types of data structures and algorithms.
+A collection of some of my projects demonstrating work with various types of data structures and algorithms from scratch.

 ### birthdays
 Birthdays uses a self-implemented hashtable with quadratic probing to simulate the collection of randomly surveyed birthdates until a collision is found (when two people have the same birthday).